pierrediedhiou/cybersecurity-journey/glossary.md

 - **DNS Subdomain** — A prefix added to a domain name to create a separate section of a website (ex: admin.example.com, mail.example.com).
 Enumerating subdomains can reveal hidden services
+- **Domain Spoofing** — Registering or impersonating a domain that looks similar to a legitimate one to trick users
+(ex: paypa1.com instead of paypal.com)
 ## E
 - **Encryption** — Process of encoding data so only authorized parties can read it
 - **Enumeration** — Systematically gathering information about a target system